emmande/openai-cs-agents-demo/README.md

 ```bash
 python pdf_to_vecstore_faiss.py
 ```
 *note: For deployment where storage is an issue. eg. free tiers on replit.
-Will have to forego this just use in-memory store*
+Will have to forego this.
+The tool will automatically just use in-memory store*

 For the react app UI, you can run.
 Note an installation of node.js is needed if not yet installed: